Random Forests for Change Point Detection: Empirical results

 Table \ref{tab:main_results_n_cpts} in the Appendix shows the average number of estimated change points for each method and simulation setup. \texttt{changeforest} slightly oversegments for most setups, but not for the glass and wine setups.

-Figure~\ref{fig:histograms} in the Appendix shows histograms of change point estimates for the Dirichlet setup, where the underlying change points are constant.
-Corresponding to high adjusted Rand indices of 0.986 and 0.966, change point estimates by \texttt{changeforest} and MultiRank are sharply concentrated around the true change point locations.
-Meanwhile, estimates by changekNN, ECP, and KCP are visually more spread out, corresponding to worse adjusted Rand indices smaller than 0.9.
-Lastly, the change in mean method fails to produce any change point estimates.
+Figure~\ref{fig:histograms} in the Appendix shows histograms of the nonparametric methods' change point estimates for the Dirichlet setup, where the underlying change points are constant across simulations.
+Corresponding to high adjusted Rand indices of 0.99 and 0.97, change point estimates by \texttt{changeforest} and MultiRank are sharply concentrated around the true change point locations.
+Meanwhile, estimates by changekNN, ECP, KCP, and MNWBS are visually more spread out, corresponding to worse adjusted Rand indices smaller than 0.9.

 We present average computation times for each method in Table \ref{tab:computation_times}.
 Simulations were run on eight Intel Xeon 2.3 GHz cores with 4 GB of RAM available per core (32 GB in total).
 The simple change in mean method is blazingly fast.
-On the largest simulation setup dry beans with $n = 13611$ and $d = 16$, the computation time was around 0.002 seconds on average. \texttt{changeforest} is the fastest nonparametric method on the dry beans dataset, requiring around 2.6 seconds on average.
-On the other hand, ECP is prohibitively slow, requiring more than one hour to estimate change points on the dry beans dataset on average.
-The code for MultiRank is experimental and broke for the dry beans dataset due to the multiple dummy encoded columns.
-We provide further analysis of the computational efficiency of available implementations in Section~\ref{sec:evolution_performance}.
+On the largest simulation setup dry beans with $n = 13611$ and $d = 16$, the average computation time was around 0.002 seconds. \texttt{changeforest} is the fastest nonparametric method on the dry beans simulation setup, requiring around 2.6 seconds on average.
+On the other hand, MNWBS and ECP are prohibitively slow.
+MNWBS takes around four hours on average to estimate change points on the Dirichlet simulation setup.
+It did not finish in a reasonable time on the larger dry beans, wine, and abalone simulation setups.
+ECP is faster but still requires more than one hour to estimate change points on the dry beans simulation setup on average.
+The code for MultiRank is experimental and broke for the dry beans simulation setup due to the multiple dummy encoded columns.
+We further analyze the computational efficiency of available implementations in Section~\ref{sec:evolution_performance}.